Mullah Nasruddin Hodja appears as the whimsical character in a growing tradition of stories dating from at least the thirteenth century.

 "Bring us two," they requested.

 A few minutes later, the waiter brought out a large platter with two cooked fish on it, one of which was quite a bit smaller than the other.
-Without hesitating, Mullah Nasruddin took the larger of the fish and put in on his plate.
+Without hesitating, Mullah Nasruddin leaped to take the larger fish.

 The scholar, giving Mullah Nasruddin a look of intense disbelief, proceed to tell him that what he did was not only blatantly selfish, but that it violated the principles of almost every known moral, religious, and ethical system.